SamBailey6194/pointless_impressions/docs/markdowns/STAGING.md

         python3 manage.py createsuperuser
         ```

-    3. Enter the username
+    3. Enter the username, email, and password when prompted

-    4. Enter an email

-    5. Enter a password

 7. Ensure you have Heroku CLI installed, you can check by typing.